-In a medium bowl, combine the salmon, onion, parsley, salt, pepper, and cayenne, if you're using it.
+In a medium bowl, combine the salmon, onion, parsley, salt, pepper, and cayenne if using.
 Mix to combine everything thoroughly.

-Move the mixture to the side of the bowl and crack the eggs into the now sort of empty section of the bowl.
+Move the mixture to one side of the bowl and crack the eggs into the other side.
 Use a whisk or fork to beat the eggs.

 Gently combine the salmon mixture and the beaten eggs.
-Mix gently just to combine.
-Don't overwork the mixture after you've added the egg or the patties can lose their tender texture.
+Don't overwork the mixture after you've added the eggs, or the patties can lose their tender texture.

-Stir in the panko or breadcrumbs.
-Add 1/3 cup and combine with the salmon mixture.
-Take 1 tablespoon of the mixture and try to pat it together.
-If it holds, great; if the mixture doesn't come together, add another tablespoon at a time until it does.
+Stir in the panko or toasted breadcrumbs, starting with 1/3 cup.
+Take 1 tablespoon of the mixture and try to pat it together into a cake.
+If the patties don't come together, add another tablespoon of panko, mixing and testing until the mixture adheres.

-Spray your hands with cooking spray or oil them with olive or vegetable oil and form the cakes.
-Make them about 3 inches across and an inch thick.
-Place them on a baking sheet, cover, and chill for a few hours for the best final results.
+Spray your hands with cooking spray or oil them with olive oil or vegetable oil and form the cakes.
+Make them about 3 inches across and 1 inch thick.
+Place them on a baking sheet, cover, and chill for 1 to 2 hours for the best final results.

-Heat a large frying pan over medium-high heat, add some vegetable or olive oil for cooking (for crispier cakes, consider creating a real slick of oil for the cakes to fry in; or keep things less oily and just coat the pan), and cook salmon cakes, as many as fit in a single uncrowded (not touching each other) layer in the pan, until golden brown on one side, about 4 minutes.
+Heat a large frying pan over medium-high heat and add some olive oil or vegetable oil.
+Cook the salmon cakes, as many as fit in a single layer, until golden brown on one side, about 4 minutes.

-Turn over and cook until golden brown on the other side and cooked through, another 4 minutes.
+Flip over and cook the patties until golden brown on the other side and cooked through, another 4 minutes.
 Place the cooked cakes on a platter and keep warm while you cook any remaining cakes.